-4.1.5.4.2 To qualify for promotion to or appointment as Professor, a person must have a continuing record of high achievement as teacher, scholar, and leader in the academic community.
-Decisions regarding promotions and appointments to Professor will acknowledge that because of professional and institutional circumstances, such candidates have some flexibility in establishing a sensible and productive balance among the three criteria.
-Factors for consideration may include an extended career of achievement or exceptional professional academic venues.
-[April 2, 1957, Rev. 00-7]

-4.1.5.5 "Appropriate Terminal Degree" defined Persons whose professional accomplishments are measured by standards other than the usual criteria for scholarship, for example, artists and performers in the arts, may be appointed to the rank of assistant professor or higher without having a doctoral degree and other usual academic qualifications provided they present evidence of achievement and excellence judged by the standards appropriate to their fields.
+- 4.1.5.5.2.4 To merit consideration for reappointment, a Senior Lecturer must have a record of distinction in teaching (see Sections 4.2.1 and 4.3.11).
+[Faculty Motion 21-41, Board October 21, 2022] - 4.1.5.5.2.5 Individuals may be directly appointed to Senior Lecturer positions or, after teaching a cumulative total of 30 sections at Lafayette in any position, Lecturers are eligible to apply for promotion to a Senior Lecturer position (see Section 4.3.12).
+[Faculty Motion 21-41, Board October 21, 2022] - 4.1.5.5.2.6 Senior Lecturers are eligible to serve on and chair faculty committees to which an untenured faculty member in their division, department, and/or program would be eligible for election.
+[Faculty Motion 21-41, Board October 21, 2022] - 4.1.5.6 "Appropriate Terminal Degree" defined Persons whose professional accomplishments are measured by standards other than the usual criteria for scholarship, for example, artists and performers in the arts, may be appointed to the rank of assistant professor or higher without having a doctoral degree and other usual academic qualifications provided they present evidence of achievement and excellence judged by the standards appropriate to their fields.
 For example, a person teaching accounting may qualify for appointment to the rank of Assistant Professor or higher with a master's degree or equivalent and a Certified Public Accountant's certificate.
 [Added 1973, Rev. 1992]